 TIP: We love these silicone baking mats because they’re non-stick and you can use them over and over for all your baking projects.

-While cookies cool (to room temperature) make the chocolate frosting.
+While cookies cool (to room temperature) make the chocolate frosting and spread inside the thumbprint of each cookie.

-Then gently place one mini Cadbury Egg into the frosting, while still soft.
+While frosting is still wet, gently place one mini Cadbury Egg into the frosting.

 Allow frosting to set completely then enjoy!